curtclifton/timerity/2014-01-08 - xcoders/slides.md

 ^ “So the first thing to remember is that you’re writing code that runs on the iPhone.
 Almost all assets on the watch are put there statically at install time.”

-^ The next piece of the conceptually model is that you have a limited set of classes to work with.
+^ The next piece of the conceptual model is that you have a limited set of classes to work with.
 In fact…

 ---